JianhongTu/ChatMeet/.github/instructions/default.instructions.md

 3. Leave comments to explain functions of the module.
 4. Separate different modules into their own library.
 For example, codes for the deep learning workflow should stay away from the codes of the frontend.
 5. Build one component of the app at a time and leave time for code review.
 Do not attempt to build everything in one pass.
+6. Always reuse existing libraries and frameworks instead of reinventing the wheel, like using Apple's AvAudioFile for audio processing.